ioccc-src/winner/2024/kurdyukov3/README.md

 ### Web version

 I also wrote a web version in javascript.
 It is in `ogvm.html`, start a local server with `$ python3 -m http.server 8000` and open `http://127.0.0.1:8000/ogvm.html` in your browser.
+Files can be dragged into the window or read from the current directory.

+### JIT version

+An extended version with a fast JIT compiler (`prog.jit.c`) is also included.
+Supported architectures for JIT: x86/x86_64/aarch64/e2k.
+This version can also output graphics to a terminal window when using the `-DTERMIOS` option.
+For SDL use `-DSDL`.

+### Extra notes

+This entry was written in September 2020 in one month, later only a bonus JIT was made.
+The patch for Doom was later used in the [FPDoom](https://github.com/ilyakurdyukov/fpdoom) project (a port of Doom for feature phones).

 <!--